 On-boarding of non-U.S. investors, registration and setup of the investor center, and delivery of physical correspondence may be delayed relative to domestic investors.
+Once funds are received the timeline is as below:

 The rules governing U.S. federal income taxation of non-U.S. individuals and non-U.S. corporations are complex.
 For a summary of such rules, you may begin by reviewing the section in our full Offering Circular titled “Taxation of Foreign Stockholders”.
 Such section is only a summary, and we urge non-U.S. stockholders to consult their own tax advisers to determine the impact of federal, state and local income tax laws on ownership of our stock, including any reporting requirements.